witchstit/witchst.it/survival_guide.md

 If you experience or encounter an emergency, first and foremost get help!
 Flag down any person with a radio, such as a Ranger - they can get you a medical response, fire response, or other assistance.
 If you become a victim of a crime during the event, report it immediately.

-### Rangers & Medical
+### Rangers & First Aid
 Rangers are experienced Burners who dedicate some of their time to helping others, and keep an eye on how things are going.
 Rangers can help mediate disputes, address safety concerns, find resources and information, or even just offer a fresh perspective if someone gets stuck on a problem.
 Rangers can radio for law enforcement, medical help, firefighting resources if necessary.

 You can identify Rangers by the radios they wear, and you are invited to flag one down any time you need help.
 Rangers are not cops, and talking to a Ranger doesn't mean you are in trouble; they are here to offer support, reflection, and guidance, and then melt away as soon as they are no longer needed.

-We have a medical tent with personnel available 24 hours a day during the event.
+We have a first aid tent with personnel available 24 hours a day during the event.
 In case of an emergency they can get you help.
-If you have to call 911, please alert Medical as well.
+If you have to call 911, please alert First Aid as well.
 There's a plan in place to get emergency vehicles in and out.

-Do you have Medical or Wilderness experience?
+Do you have First Aid or Wilderness experience?
 You would be a huge asset as a [Volunteer](https://witchst.it/volunteer.html).

 ### Law Enforcement
 Witch's Tit is on private land in Pine County, MN.
 Law enforcement is not expected at the event, but please be respectful if you see a uniformed officer on premises, and alert somebody with a radio.
 Positive interactions with law enforcement are crucial to the long-term survival of the event.
 Familiarize yourself with all local, state and federal laws as you would in any municipality.